openjs-foundation/cross-project-council/proposals/stage-0/REGULAR_TOWN_HALLS/README.md

 ## Description

-A monthly / quarterly open Q/A between the Board of Directors of $FOUNDATION and the projects / community.
+A monthly / quarterly open Q/A between the Board of Directors of OpenJS Foundation and the projects / community.

 ## Required Resources